-SA paper returns and SA316 (Notice to complete a tax Return) are normally issued annually on or about 6 April following the end of the year to which they relate.
+SA paper returns and SA316 (Notice to complete a tax Return) are issued annually on or after 6 April following the end of the tax year to which they relate.

-Where a customer is new to SA, that is, the customer has been set up on SA during the current tax year, the system will issue a form SA316 at the bulk annual issue (ITAR) the following February and, if a return is to be issued for a previous year in such a case, a form SA316 will also be issued.
-If a paper return is required, refer to subject ‘Issuing returns other that at bulk issue’ (SAM120040).
+Where a customer is new to SA, that is, the customer has been set up on SA during the current tax year, the system will issue a form SA316 at the bulk annual issue (ITAR) the following February.
+If a paper return is required, refer to subject ‘Issuing returns other than at bulk issue’ (SAM120040).

-Up to 6 April 2014 and from 6 April 2016, either a paper SA100 return or form SA316 were issued depending on the circumstances but in April 2015, for the 2014-2015 tax year only, form SA316 was issued at the bulk issue in all cases (including where a SA100 paper return was previously issued), where the required pages can be obtained from HMRC Online Services, unless one or more of following circumstances apply:-
+Up to 5 April 2015 and from 6 April 2016, either a paper SA100 return or form SA316 were issued depending on the customers return profile but in April 2015, for the 2014-2015 tax year only, form SA316 was issued at the bulk issue in all cases (including where a SA100 paper return was previously issued), unless one or more of following circumstances apply:-

 - The customers address is abroad